Manhattan Beach, under Age 21, BAC 0.16%, Car Crash

 Our client, age 18, was charged with one count of driving under the influence of alcohol (Vehicle Code section 23152(a)), a misdemeanor, and one count of driving while having a 0.08% or higher blood alcohol level (Vehicle Code section 23152(b)) after she passed out and ran her car into a parked car.
 At the time, she was returning home from a party.
 Both cars were totaled.
 Our client had a 0.16% blood alcohol content (BAC).
 The collision occurred in Manhattan Beach near Mira Costa High School.

-Officers then administered the Preliminary Alcohol Screening (PAS) Test at the scene without observing our client for fifteen minutes, which violated the PAS device manufacturer’s recommendations for use and if also a violation of California law for purposes of a DMV hearing (see Title 17, Section 1219.3 and People v.
+Officers then administered the Preliminary Alcohol Screening (PAS) Test at the scene without first observing our client for fifteen minutes, which violated the PAS device manufacturer’s recommendations for use and is also a violation of California law for purposes of a DMV hearing (see Title 17, Section 1219.3 and People v.
 Sandra Molenda (2009) 172 Cal.App.4th 974).

 Without All the Details, What Happened?: Manhattan Beach, client under age 21, BAC of 0.16%, collision with parked car.

 However, our client also provided a blood sample, which was obtained legally with her consent, so it was unlikely that proof of our client’s intoxication level could be ruled inadmissible.

 “Damage control” and getting the best plea bargain for our client became the objective in this case once Greg Hill & Associates was retained.
 The case was filed in Torrance Superior Court.
 This was a major issue because our client’s parents were worried their daughter’s student loans might be cancelled due to a misdemeanor conviction.
 The client was also concerned how such a conviction and being on probation would affect her efforts to find a summer internship and later, a job upon graduation.